TheOdinProject/curriculum/nodeJS/authentication/session_based_authentication.md

 #### Session store

 Let's talk about our session config which we apply to every incoming request (by mounting it on `app`).
 Firstly, we use the [connect-pg-simple](https://www.npmjs.com/package/connect-pg-simple) library to make express-session store session data in our database (creating a "session" table if it does not already exist).
-Without this, sessions would be stored in memory by default which would not persist through any server restarts!

 #### Prevent unnecessary session saving